SEO, Location Pages and You: A How-To Guide

 …wherein the {City} is automatically updated to that franchise location.

 Website location pages for franchises are common duplicate content culprits – but they don’t have to be.
-Encourage franchise owners (or your favorite local SEO experts) to think bigger than macros and include the following:
+Encourage franchise owners (or your favorite local SEO experts) to think bigger than macros and try:

 • Introducing localized keywords naturally into the copy